masteringmodernpayments/book/pci.md

 config.force_ssl = true
 ```

 This will redirect all non-https requests to https automatically on production.
 In addition it will set the `Strict-Transport-Security` header to ensure future requests get forced to SSL without asking first, and it ensures that all cookies get the `secure` flag.
 For this example it's all we need to do because Heroku provides what's called a "wildcard ssl certificate" for all apps accessed at `herokuapp.com`.
 If you're using your own URL you'll need to get your own certificate (generally around $10 per year) and install it with Heroku which will cost $20 per month.
-These costs vary if you're using a different hosting provider but most Amazon-based cloud providers will charge $20 because that's how much an Elastic Load Balancer costs.
+These costs vary if you're using a different hosting provider but most Amazon-based cloud providers will charge $20 because that's how much an Elastic Load Balancer is, which is where the SSL termination actually happens.

 ## Buying a Certificate

 There are many different places where you can buy a certificate.
-I've had good luck buying them through my registrar [Namecheap.com][pci-namecheap].
+I've had good luck buying them through my registrar [Namecheap.com][pci-namecheap_ssl].
 The steps are:

 * Generate a private key
 * Using your private key, generate a Certificate Signing Request